Possessive Pronouns in SpanishStart first lesson

-A possessive pronoun can be used to replace any noun that is also accompanied by a possessive adjective.
-Each possessive pronoun has four forms that must agree in gender (masculine or feminine) and number (singular or plural) with the noun they replace.
-They are the same as the long forms of possessive adjectives, but are always used with the definite article.
+Each Spanish possessive pronoun has four forms that must agree in gender (masculine or feminine) and number (singular or plural) with the noun in the phrase they replace.
+These pronouns are the same as the long forms of possessive adjectives, but are almost always used with the definite article.

 Possessive Pronoun Forms